philmurtagh101/my-MS1-astroclub-site/README.md

 * (Not implemented - not feasible at this time) Capture locale information based on visitor IP and/or GPS to facilitate a geo context for nighttime viewing.
 ---
 ### Scope
 Scope will be defined in terms of 3 types of user - the CLUB, the member and the visitor.
-This to be done in the context of those objectives that are
+Stories derived to achieve objectives are

 1. As an astronomy club I want to provide in impactful landing page to attract visitors and new members in North Co.
 Dublin
 2. As a Visitor I want to leave a message with the club